 Double or multi-petalled blooms are difficult for bees and pollinators to access.

 Lovely as these flowers are they are not ideal for our pollinator population.
 They don’t produce much pollen or nectar.
 Different pollinators are particular to a range of plants and flowers, for example, there are many species of bees that visit our gardens, some like the tree bumblebee prefer daisy type flowers, echinacea, raspberries and strawberries, more open flowers.

 - Single dahlia

 - Viburnum Bonariensis

-are all popular too with insects and gardeners.
-There are far to many to list here, these are just an example of flowers that bees and butterflies love and thrive on.
+All these lovely flowers and plants are popular too with insects and gardeners.
+There are far too many to list here, these are just an example of flowers that bees and butterflies love and thrive on.
 Shop here for plants for bees

 Let’s not forget the vegetable plot, “grow your own” has taken on a life of it’s own, and rightly so.
 Many of the vegetables we grow are a magnet for insects and bees.
 The good thing about vegetable flowers is that mostly they are open type blooms which give easy access to pollen and nectar.
 Pollination occurs naturally out in a veg garden and therefore saves us a job.

 Native plants and native insects have inevitably evolved alongside each other and are therefore suited to each other.
 Their mutual association is to the plants and the insects benefit.
 Some of our more rare species tend to favour native wildflowers.
 So we do need to keep our wildflowers too.
 As I mentioned at the start of this article our ecosystem is delicate and its needs all the players to be healthy and abundant in order to survive.